 For many, the idea of becoming an independent consultant is born from a desire to live abroad.
 Stephen Dalton, a retired U.S. Army veteran, is one of those.
 He has been making his living as an expat freelancer for 4 years.
 Currently residing in the Philippines, Stephen has also lived and worked from South Korea as a freelance writer and editor.

-Working in other countries creates additional challenges to the standard connectivity concerns.
-Navigating financial and work visa regulations when working internationally requires some serious investigation to avoid legal issues, financial access and over taxation.
+Working in other countries creates additional challenges.
+Navigating work visa regulations when working internationally requires some serious investigation to avoid legal issues and over taxation.

-Setting up your PayPal account before leaving the U.S. is another step of good financial prudence.
+Setting up your PayPal account before leaving the U.S. is another prudent step.
 “You can set up a PayPal account in some other countries,” says Stephen, “but it’s a lot more difficult and it is usually tied to a local bank using the local currency.”

 These resources are helpful for those considering living and working as an expat: